sorbayhq/sorbay-client/README.md

 the client (this project) for Windows, macOS and Linux to do the actual recordings.

 ## Setup
-If you just want to run the client, download it [here](https://github.com/sorbayhq/sorbay-client/releases).
-We have binaries for Windows and macOS.
-Linux is planned.

-## Setup for development

 First, clone the repository to your local machine.
 ```shell